Policy and Procedure Name:

 orthopedic devices, (e.g., adjustable elbow extension).

-hearing and dental devices (e.g., eye glasses, hearing aids, dentures); and
+and dental devices (e.g., eyeglasses, hearing aids, dentures); and

 v.
 Medical